iandennismiller/mueller-report/Readme.md

 - passages of text in the DOJ PDF cannot be highlighted or copied-and-pasted
 - the table of contents in the DOJ PDF is not "clickable"
 - the page numbers in the footer do not match the DOJ PDF page numbers
-- the DOJ PDF appears to be derived from a photocopy and consequently there are visual artifacts in the PDF
+- the DOJ PDF appears to be derived from an optically-scanned copy and, consequently, there are visual artifacts in the PDF

-This project is an effort to correct those technical limitations by providing a "clean room" reimplementation of the document from source code.
+The [Open Source Mueller Report project](https://github.com/iandennismiller/mueller-report) is an effort to correct those technical limitations by providing a "clean room" reimplementation of the document from source code.

 ## Features